-Investigative Resource Center puts a ton of their attention on NY, NJ and PA arson investigation cases.
+Investigative Resource Center provides a wide array of trusted investigative services, which includes arson investigation.
+We proudly serve clients across the NY, NJ and PA area.
 Arson investigation is not easy to deduce and it takes a team of experts to determine the cause as well as any benefits that need to be handed out to the afflicted complainant.
 Arson is the criminal act of deliberately setting fire to a property.
 This can be a building, a wild-land area, a vehicle, or even a home (abandoned or not).
 Arson often involves a scheme to collect the insurance on the property, so setting it ablaze makes the arsonist money.
 And more times than not, an arsonist will use gasoline or kerosene to ignite or propel the fire into a desired area.

 Arson Investigation Cases

 When Investigative Resource Center is called to determine whether there is rightful cause for arson investigation, there are several steps that need to be taken and it is a long and arduous process.
 During this process, there are many red flags that arson investigators look for before even arriving at the scene, like the use of a fire accelerant such as gasoline or kerosene.
 Once arriving at the scene of the arson, these investigators can accurately determine if the case needs to be investigated further.